Sony RX100 III versus Canon G7 X Mark II

 The G7X Mark II is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the RX100 III has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX100 III was succeeded by the Sony RX100 IV.

-So what conclusions can be drawn?
-Is there a clear favorite between the Sony RX100 III and the Sony RX100 III?
+So how do things add up?
+Is the Sony RX100 III better than the Canon G7 X Mark II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Easier framing: Has an electronic viewfinder for image framing and settings control.